particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 - ADC inputs are single-ended and limited to 0 to 3.3V
 - Resolution is 12 bits
 - SoM pin 43 (A5) on the M-SoM is shared with SoM pin 53 (SWD_CLK).
 You cannot use A5 and SWD at the same time.
 If you implement SWD on your base board, driving pin A6 will prevent SWD from functioning.
-The SWD_CLK will be driven at hoot by the MCU.
+The SWD_CLK will be driven at boot by the MCU.

 {{!-- BEGIN shared-blurb 839d8427-884c-4e59-9eee-a267cc4b0e72 --}}
 The ADCs on the M-SoM (RTL872x) have a lower impedance than other Particle device MCUs (nRF52, STM32F2xx).
 They require a stronger